Eduardo Teus: Post-football career

-At the top of his career, he was forced to retire from football after he suffered a serious injury in a game during the 1918-1919 season.
 He later became a successful sports journalist and was later tasked by Francisco Franco to manage the Spain national football team as head coach.
 He managed the national team from 1941 to 1942, playing a total of six international games, of which he won three, and lost only one and drew two.

 In 1958, Teus died of a stroke while watching a game at the press box of the San Mamés Stadium in Bilbao in Spain.